 Did you get one fasting glucose reading over 100 and under 126 and are now panicking that diabetes will soon be a part of your life?

-“One individual reading of a fasting glucose over 100, does not impart a diagnosis of prediabetes,” says Dr. Richard Kelley, MD, a bariatric physician, author of “The Fitness Response” and “The Three-Hour Appetite.”
-A bariatric physician specializes in obesity treatment and fat loss.
+“One individual reading of a fasting glucose over 100, does not impart a diagnosis of prediabetes,” says Richard Kelley, MD, a practicing physician in Texas for 20+ years, and author of “The Fitness Response,” “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”

 Dr. Kelley continues, “However, it is generally felt that two or more fasting glucose tests which fall above 100 and below 126 on two different days, would be reasonable to assess as prediabetes.”